Theme

 Editorial note

-This entry points readers back to Command A+ W4A4 for how a large model release connects agentic capability with hardware footprint, serving paths, and real workflow packaging.
+Command A+ W4A4 links the agentic-capability story to hardware footprint, serving paths, and real workflow packaging.

 Source links